woofwoofinc/cargo-sphinx/README.md

 [GitHub Pages]: https://pages.github.com

-See the User Guide at [woofwoofinc.github.io/cargo-sphinx] for detailed documentation.
+Detailed documentation is provided in the [docs] directories and at [woofwoofinc.github.io/cargo-sphinx].

+[docs]: docs
 [woofwoofinc.github.io/cargo-sphinx]: https://woofwoofinc.github.io/cargo-sphinx

 Cargo Sphinx was originally forked from the [cargo-release] project by